lmondada/dphil-thesis/content/04_matching/06_benchmarks.md

 slug = "sec:benchmarks"
 +++

-{{% refproposition "prop-main" %}} shows that pattern independent matching can scale to large datasets of patterns but imposes some restrictions on the patterns and embeddings that can be matched.
-In this section we discuss these limitations and give empirical evidence that the pattern matching approach we have presented can be used on a large scale, outperforming existing solutions.
+{{% refproposition "prop-main" %}} shows that pattern-independent matching can scale to large datasets of patterns but imposes some restrictions on the patterns and embeddings that can be matched.
+In this section, we discuss these limitations and give empirical evidence that the pattern-matching approach we have presented can be used on a large scale and outperform existing solutions.

 **Pattern limitations.**&emsp; In {{< reflink "sec:simplifying-assumptions" >}},
-we imposed conditions on the pattern embeddings in order to obtain a complexity bound for pattern independent matching.
-We argued how these restrictions are natural for applications in quantum computing and most of the arguments will also hold for a much broader class of computation graphs.
+we imposed conditions on the pattern embeddings to obtain a complexity bound for pattern-independent matching.
+We argued how these restrictions are natural for applications in quantum computing, and most of the arguments will also hold for a much broader class of computation graphs.

 In future work, it would nonetheless be of theoretical interest to explore the importance of these assumptions and their impact on the complexity of the